Summary

 Homeowners insurance covers real estate in case of damage or disaster.
 The premiums you pay for homeowners insurance are not tax-deductible, except for specific situations.

 Mortgage insurance protects your mortgage lender if you can’t make payments on the loan.
 Even though it’s for the lender, you pay the premiums.
-This is usually included in your overall mortgage payment.
+This is often included in your monthly mortgage payment.
 Unlike homeowners insurance, mortgage insurance payments are tax-deductible without any footnotes.

 While homeownership does come with some tax write-offs, your home insurance premiums usually aren’t on the list.
 If you work outside of your home, you probably won’t be able to deduct your insurance premiums.